Toma400/OfLands/maps/tiled.md

 - `mv_cost` _: integer_ - cost of movement through the tile; for reference:
   - `15` is default movement across normal tile (takes normal entity 1 turn)
   - movement cost with road is calculated separately by decreasing the base cost
+- winter data - if you want to have winter variant of the tile, there's optional data you can add:
+  - `winter_tile` - index of tile to be used for winter appearance (if doesn't exist, defaults to regular appearance)
+  - `winter_mv_cost` - cost of movement (if doesn't exist, the `winter_tile`'s movement
+                       is used (so if this value doesn't exist, it's value of `mv_cost`))

 #### --- Locations ---
 - `name` _: string_ - name of the location